 - 1. Remove the tube from its shipping location. - 2.
 Open the unit end to access the return air sensor (located on right-hand partition). - 3.
 Orient the tube's sampling holes into the return air flow direction.
-For vertical application, position the sampling holes on the bottom of the tube, facing into the bottom return duct opening.
-For horizontal application, position the sampling holes on the side of the tube, facing the unit's end panel. - 4.
+Position the sampling holes on the bottom of the tube, facing into the bottom return duct opening. - 4.
 Insert the sampling tube into the return air sensor module until the tube snaps into position. - 5.
 Replace end panel or outside air hood.